 5. Start Sourcing Items

-This stage necessary especially when you are trying to keep the costs down.
+This stage is crucial when you are trying to keep the costs down.

 For the purpose of this post, I’ll give you the areas you are going to be sourcing.

-In a later post I’ll give you a more detailed breakdown but for now, just start gathering links and pinning products.
+In a later post I’ll give you a more detailed breakdown but for now, just start gathering links and pin products.

-Here are the items to think about when sourcing:
+Here are the items to think about when sourcing for your bathroom remodel:

 - Floor Tile